Community Child and Family Centre

-Notifying Parents or Emergency Contact Persons when an Illness is Present
+Notifying families or Emergency Contact Persons when an Illness is Present

-It is the parent’s responsibility to ensure contact details on their child’s enrolment form are kept up to date.
-Parents are made aware of these procedures and the importance of being able to reach a parent or authorised contact person at any time.
-Parents will be asked to agree to this at the time of enrolling a child.
+It is the family’s responsibility to ensure contact details on their child’s enrolment form are kept up to date.
+Families are made aware of these procedures and the importance of being able to reach a family or authorised contact person at any time.
+Families will be asked to agree to this at the time of enrolling a child.

-The authorised contact person must be able to either take the child home or stay with them until a parent can be contacted.
+The authorised contact person must be able to either take the child home or stay with them until the family can be contacted.

 Some people have life threatening allergies.
-Parents must assist us to provide safe care for children who have allergies.
+Families must assist us to provide safe care for children who have allergies.
 It is essential that no food be brought to the centre.

 We thank you for helping us to provide a safe environment for all our children.

 Families must provide an up-to-date Anaphylaxis Management Plan at the time of enrollment and thereafter every 12 months or whenever there is a change to the plan.

 The Anaphylaxis Policy is provided in a hard copy on request and at enrolment.